MIEC/UnityConventions/Code/Comments.md

 ```

 ### Methods
-* A method documentation should a include `summary` documentation starting with a verb
+* A method should atleast be documented with a `summary` tag

-*
+* Method `summary` always begins with a verb
-* Thrown exceptions should be documented using the `exceptions` tag which descrobes the reason why there was an exception
+* 'summary' documents what is done, not how

 #### Parameters
 * If there are method parameter they should be documented with `param`